Jason Moloney: Continued bantamweight career

 Moloney faced Joshua Greer Jr. for the vacant WBC Silver bantamweight title on 14 August 2021, at the Hard Rock Hotel & Casino in Tulsa, Oklahoma.
 The bout was scheduled for the undercard of the Joshua Franco and Andrew Moloney trilogy match, and was broadcast by ESPN.
 He won the fight by unanimous decision, with scores of 98-92, 98-92 and 96-94.
 Moloney called for a world title fight against either the WBC champion Nonito Donaire or John Riel Casimero in his post-fight interview.

 Moloney made his first WBC Silver title defense against Aston Palicte on 5 June 2022, on the George Kambosos Jr. vs. Devin Haney undercard.
 Aside from the WBC Silver title, the vacant WBO International bantamweight title was on the line as well.
 He won the fight by a third-round knockout.
 Moloney first knocked Palicte down with a right straight, before finishing the fight with a flurry of punches at the 2:35 minute mark.

+WBO bantamweight champion

 Moloney vs. Astrolabio

-On May 13, 2023 in Stockton, CA, USA, Moloney defeated Vincent Astrolabio by majority decision to win the vacant WBO bantamweight title.
+On 13 May 2023 at Stockton Arena in Stockton, California, USA, Moloney defeated Vincent Astrolabio by majority decision to win the vacant WBO bantamweight title.